Rafting The Colorado: Grand Canyon Adventure

 “If it excites you & scares you at the same time, you should probably do it” (1)

-sums up launching from Lee’s Ferry into 187 River Miles of The Colorado through the Grand Canyon.
+Sums up the feeling of launching from Lee’s Ferry into 187 River Miles of the Colorado River through the Grand Canyon.
 I am thankful I did not deep-dive research or overthink my trip.
-Every day was filled with magical surprises: hummingbirds & moonflowers, rainbow-filled waterfalls, faerie blue water spilling out over cliffs in hues of ochre, ruby, coriander, currants, and more, wicked waves in monster rapids, hikes to slot canyons rippled in swirls of granite, cooled magma & molten lava.
-Multitudes of critters shyly peered at us scrambling through their rocks and homes, but we all respectfully shared the glorious secret corners Mother Nature and The Colorado River had carved out over the billenniums.
-Even the Tarantula Hawks!
+Every day was filled with magical surprises: hummingbirds & moonflowers, rainbow-filled waterfalls, faerie blue water spilling out over cliffs in hues of ochre, ruby, coriander, currants, and more.

 I pushed my physical and mental limits: “Life begins at the end of our comfort zone” ~ NDW, (2) remembering that complacency is a recipe for disaster.
-Balance is always the goal: be it holding onto the boat straps as mega waves try and knock you into the river, hand-searing hot rocky handholds as one descends into the side canyons, slippery moss-covered stones in elf-charmed streams, holding a yoga Cranes pose steady over your chamber pot during a midnight pee or “imaginary wall” squats above the groover while enjoying a magnificent view (hoping fellow rafters do not paddle by with hoots & hellos).
+Balance is always the goal: be it holding onto the boat straps as mega waves try and knock you into the river, hand-searing hot rocky handholds as one descends into the side canyons, slippery moss-covered stones in elf-charmed streams, holding a yoga Crane pose steady over your chamber pot during a midnight pee or “imaginary wall” squats above the groover while enjoying a magnificent view (hoping fellow rafters do not paddle by with hoots & hellos).

-I made it home physically bruised & battered, yet spiritually satiated.
-My body will heal, my memories seared into my soul.
-As I walked up the hill at Whitmore Wash, away from the chilled green waters, the temps rising rapidly, I turned around for one last look with feet in the sand “The shock of the real.
+“The shock of the real.
 For a little while we are again able to see, as the child sees, a world of marvels.
 For a few moments, we discover that nothing can be taken for granted, for if this ring of stone is marvelous then all which shaped it is marvelous, and our journey here on earth, able to see and touch and hear in the midst of tangible and mysterious things-in-themselves, is the most strange and daring of all adventures.” ― Edward Abbey, Desert Solitaire (3)

 Quote Acknowledgment